 Heading out of downtown Los Angeles, the historic Pasadena Freeway (Hwy-110) drops you off unceremoniously short of Pasadena, but following Figueroa Street brings you in with a bang on the soaring Colorado Boulevard Bridge, an elegantly arching circa-1913 concrete bridge at the western edge of Pasadena, which long marked the symbolic entrance to Los Angeles from the east.

-Recently restored, the bridge spans Arroyo Seco along the south side of the Ventura Freeway (Hwy-134).
-Arroyo Seco itself is full of significant sights, including college football’s Rose Bowl and some of the most important architecture in Southern California, notably the Gamble House (4 Westmoreland Pl., 626/793-3334, Thurs.-Sun. afternoons, $14), a 100-year-old arts-and-crafts gem.
-Above the arroyo, on old Route 66, the Norton Simon Museum (411 W. Colorado Blvd., 626/449-6840, closed Tues., $10) has a medium-sized but impeccably chosen collection of western and southeast Asian art, ranging from Hindu sculpture to one of the “world’s foremost collections of Degas paintings, drawings, and sculptures.
+Recently restored, the bridge spans the Arroyo Seco along the south side of the Ventura Freeway (Hwy-134).
+The Arroyo Seco itself is full of significant sights, including college football’s Rose Bowl Stadium and some of the most important architecture in Southern California, notably the Gamble House (4 Westmoreland Pl., 626/793-3334, Thurs.-Sun. afternoons, $15), a 100-year-old arts-and-crafts gem.
+Above the arroyo, on old Route 66, the Norton Simon Museum (411 W. Colorado Blvd., 626/449-6840, Wed.-Mon., $12) has a medium-sized but impeccably chosen collection of Western and Southeast Asian art, ranging from Hindu sculpture to one of the world’s foremost collections of Edgar Degas paintings, drawings, and sculptures.